graham-nelson/C195-appointment-manager/README.md

 1. Save Application to your machine and open in IntelliJ IDEA
 2. Click RUN -> Run 'Main'
 3. Login with Username = 'test' password = 'test' or username = 'admin' password = 'admin'

-Additional Report:
-I chose to display all the customers within each division.
-I believe this would be a useful report for a user to have access to in order to track where their customers are located and where they have more customers (i.e. where the company has been more successful.)

-Lambda Discussions:
-Lambda comments can be found in the following places:

-AddCustomerController: Lines 61-69 and 137-149
-UpdateCustomerController: Lines 229-241
-Appointment.java: Lines 383-393